 You want to look your best in 2025 and beyond.
 A facelift is an excellent option to rejuvenate your appearance.
 Keeping up with the latest plastic surgery trends is essential to understand the best options available.

-A few facelift options include the mid-facelift, lower facelift with a neck lift, SMAS lift, full facelift, vertical restore facelift and mini facelift.
+A few facelift options include the mid-facelift, lower facelift or jowl lift with a neck lift, advanced SMAS lift, Deep Plane facelift and deep neck, full facelift, vertical restore facelift and mini facelift.
 Which one is right for you?
 There are pros and cons of each option so let's explore them.

 What is a Facelift?